Plugin Guide

 Hysteresis — Glitchmachines

-A free delay/glitch hybrid with unpredictable buffer manipulation.
-Hysteresis excels at creating evolving, drifting glitch textures rather than rhythmic stutter — think ambient pads dissolving into noise, or drum hits decaying into scattered fragments.
-Deep sound design tool, not a beat glitch button.
+A free glitch delay that throws a reversible stutter effect, lowpass filter, and modulation into the feedback path.
+Hysteresis excels at evolving, drifting glitch textures rather than rhythmic stutter — think ambient pads dissolving into noise, or drum hits decaying into scattered fragments.
+It's tempo-syncable, ships with 100+ presets, and runs as a 64-bit VST3/AU.
+A deep sound-design tool, not a one-button beat glitch.

 Glitch delay Ambient textures Sound design